sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 - Ensure both devices are online.
 - Ensure Hyperduck is running on the Mac.
 - Hyperduck opens links in the background.
 Ensure you didn't miss it.
+- Ensure Low Power Mode is not enabled on the devices.
+It can cause iCloud to delay syncing.
+- Try opening the Hyperduck iOS app to force a sync.
 - Try restarting both devices.

 <br>